godwinnwalozie/godwinnwalozie/README.md

 I have over 12 years of combined work experience in the consulting,B2B IT SaaS Industry .
 Have held progressive roles in Sales - Business Operations, Revenue Operations, Data and Business Intelligence and Strategy.
 As a trutsted advisor in operations, I have maneged average $35m a quarter revenue forcast to target, suppoting and providing business and analytical support for GTM strategy executions.

-I am very experienced in operations, data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas,NumPy, Matplotlib, Seaborn, Scipy, SQL[PostgreSQL].
-Very passionate about Data Science, open source, digital products.
+I am very experienced in operations, data analysis, exploration, manipulation and predictive analysis; working with   Python Pandas,NumPy, Matplotlib, Seaborn, Sk-Learn, PostgreSQL.
+Very passionate about tranformational projects with Data Science, open source, digital products.

 I happy and willing to collaborate to further improve my skills up to the level of deep Machine learning and other scientific applications